 I'd be to work by 7:30 and home by 5 crawling through the latest job ads on Upwork.
 Most of my time in the evening was spent pitching to Upwork clients with no luck.
 It was frustrating and I became burnt out after a month.

 Eventually, I started finding great clients and began working on really awesome projects.
-That’s when things really started to get complicated!
-Not only did I need to balance freelance writing with a full-time job, I needed to do it while still growing my business.
+That's when things really started to get complicated!
+Not only did I need to balance freelance writing with a full-time job, but I also needed to do it while still growing my business.

 Learning how to balance everything took some trial and error, but here are my best tips to